Peggie Sampson: Early life

 Margaret Sampson was born February 16, 1912, in Edinburgh, Scotland.
 She was the daughter of Ida Binney and Ralph Sampson, an astronomer.
 Peggie was raised as a Quaker and began studying cello at the age of eight, first studying with Ruth Waddell.
 She would later study with Guilhermina Suggia in Portugal.
 Sampson enrolled at the University of Edinburgh in 1929 where she took classes with Donald Francis Tovey, graduating in 1932 with a Bachelors in Music.
 During this time she also studied under Diran Alexanian at the Normale de Musique in Paris (she would travel there during the summers of 1930 through 1934) and also privately with Nadia Boulanger.

 After graduation, Sampson performed in England and Holland while also serving as Tovey's teaching assistant from 1937 to 1944.
-By the 1940s she was studying under Pablo Casals, Emanuel Fueurermann, and also performed with the Carter Trio.
+From 1935-1937 she studied intermittently with Emanuel Feuermann and in 1946 she studied with Pablo Casals.
+She also performed with the Carter Trio.
 She then moved to the University of Manitoba in Canada to take up a teaching position in 1951.
 She would remain in this position for almost twenty years.